boxwise/boxtribute/flask/README.md

         }
     }

+## Production environment

+In production, the web app is run by the WSGI server `gunicorn` which serves as a glue between the web app and the web server (e.g. Apache). `gunicorn` allows for more flexible configuration of request handling (see `flask/gunicorn.conf.py` file).

+Launch the production server by

+    FLASK_ENV=production docker-compose up --build flask

 ## Authentication and Authorization

 We use the [Auth0](https://auth0.com) web service to provide the app client with user authentication and authorization data (for short, auth and authz, resp.).